Cloudxtreme/agentcontroller8/newclient/README.md

 // Filter out all intermediate responses responseChan := newclient.TerminalResponses(client.Execute(command))

-// You'll be reciving intermediate and terminal responses from each targeted agent for {
+// You'll be reciving intermediate as well as terminal responses from each targeted agent for {

 	// Recieve until channel is closed, or responses time-out

 	select {